mingxuan0322/MRCH2024_Lanxin_The-Elegy-of-Lyceum/Assets/Content/Common/QuickStart.md

 ## Tips Before You Start:

 1. The texts included in the project template are written in Markdown format.
 For an easier reading experience, consider using a Markdown reader or installing a Markdown extension in your programming IDE.
+With them you can see the structure of the Documentation.md and save your time.

 2. It is recommended to use [GitHub Desktop](https://desktop.github.com/) for easier control of changes and updates from Shengyang’s side, or for team collaboration (further setup is needed).